henrytsanford/henrytsanford.com/_pages/about.md

 I spent last summer at UW Genome Sciences where I worked on a [tool for mass-spectrometer data analysis](https://skyline.ms/project/home/begin.view?).
 Next summer I am headed to New York to work in the data science department at [Regeneron](https://www.regeneron.com/)!

-In my free time, I enjoy going to concerts and binging sci-fi novels.
+In my free time, I enjoy going to local concerts and reading sci-fi novels.